-Our school does not discriminate against children on the grounds of race, gender, religious beliefs, sexual orientation or ability.
+Our school does not discriminate against children on any grounds of e.g. race, gender, religious beliefs, sexual orientation or ability.
 We seek to enable all children to have reasonable access to the curriculum and respect the fact that children:

-- · have different educational and behavioral needs and aspirations; - require different strategies for learning; - acquire, assimilate and communicate information at different rates: - need a range of different teaching approaches and experiences.
+- have different educational and behavioural needs and aspirations; - require different strategies for learning; - acquire, assimilate and communicate information at different rates: - need a range of different teaching approaches and experiences.